DCF Failure to Thrive Allegations

 Children grow steadily until it stagnates at some point.
 To be in the failure to thrive category, a child’s weight must fall below the third percentile on the standard growth chart.
 A sudden change in the growth rate is a sign that a child has failure to thrive.

-Children who exhibit Failure to Thrive have symptoms like:
+Children who have Failure to Thrive show symptoms like:

 - Weight loss/Weight gain